 2016, 15:20m, HD video

-The Greek island of Syros is visited by a series of unexpected guests.
-Immutable forms, outside of time, aloof observers of human conditions.
+In Deborah Stratman’s “Xenoi,” the Greek island of Syros is visited by a series of unexpected guests: immutable forms, outside of time, aloof observers of the human condition.

 The hovering guests include five regular, convex polyhedrons comprised of identically sided, congruent faces: the tetrahedron, cube, octahedron, dodecahedron and icosahedron.
-These resonant mathematical forms have been studied for thousands of years, appearing as early as Neolithic Scotland.
-They are widely known as Platonic Solids after the Greek philosopher who wrote about them in his dialogue Timeaus.
+These are Platonic Solids, named for the famed ancient Greek philosopher, who described them as part of a higher level of reality in his dialogue, “Timeaus.”

-The sites ‘visited’ in the video are Armeos beach, Pherecydes’ Cave, hillside yapia, Ano Syros spring, Ermoupolis, Kastri, the Apollo Theater and Anemogennitries hilltop.
-Pherecydes of Syros (580-520 BC) was the author of the Pentemychos, a pre-Socratic cosmogony, and is commonly held to be the teacher of Pythagoras.
-Yapia is the plural of yapi, the informal Greek term for an unfinished, abandoned building, especially prevalent around Greece since the development of the economic crisis.
+The sites “visited” in the video are Armeos beach, Pherecydes’ Cave, Ano Syros spring, Ermoupolis, Kastri, the Apollo Theater, Anemogennitries hilltop, and at various hillside yapia.
+Pherecydes of Syros (580-520 BC) was the author of the “Pentemychos,” a pre-Socratic cosmogony, and is commonly held to be the teacher of Pythagoras.
 Ermoupolis is a port town and capital of the South Aegean region.
 Kastri (2800-2300BC), is an early Cycladic fortified settlement, located on the north side of the island.
+“Yapia” is the plural of “yapi,” the informal Greek term for an unfinished, abandoned building, especially prevalent around Greece ever since the economic crisis.

 Director, Producer, Camera, Animation, Edit: Deborah Stratman